jestjs/jest/docs/TutorialReact.md

 ## Setup

+If you are just getting started with React, we recommend using [create-react-app](https://github.com/facebookincubator/create-react-app).
+It [ships with Jest](https://github.com/facebookincubator/create-react-app/tree/master/template#running-tests) is ready to use!

+If you have an existing application you'll need to install a few packages to make everything work well together.
 We are using the `babel-jest` package and the `react` babel preset to transform our code inside of the test environment.
 Also see [babel integration](/jest/docs/getting-started.html#babel-integration).

 Run